Be sure to download the chord chart: a unique ebook that shows you finger positions, note names and intervals in the

 On the web, you can find lots of chord diagrams, but this guitar chords library is different: it shows you how the proper way to place your fingers to play a given chord, but also tells you the name of the notes that compose that chord, and even the intervals in the chord!

-Having this kind of information laid out in a single diagram is incredibly helpful in learning how to construct chords, how to create your own shapes, and mastering music theory.
+Having this kind of information laid out in a single diagram is incredibly helpful for learning how to construct chords, how to create your own shapes, understanding chord substitution, and mastering music theory.

 This complete guitar chord chart is perfect for guitar beginners that are looking for easy fingerings, like open chords.

 Still, it's also useful for more advanced guitar players, as it contains challenging fingerings with stretches and bar positions, as well as shapes upper the 12th fret.

 All the chord diagrams come with an accessible, text-based page, that screen-readers software should be able to read without any problem.